leapicard/DGINN/README.md

 File order must be respected and follow the one indicated in this table.

-Though codon alignments are not technically necessary for the phyml, duplication and recombination steps, they are for positiveSelection.
+Though alignments are not technically necessary in codons for the tree, duplication and recombination steps, they are for positiveSelection.
-Thus, starting at steps upstream of positiveSelection with non codon alignments will probably lead to failure at the positiveSelection step.

 ## 3/ Positive selection